-What Should I Bring to a BENG meeting?
+What Should I Have Available for a BENG meeting?

 What is a Typical BENG Meeting Format?

 The monthly BENG meetings are structured to offer the maximum networking benefit and are currently held virtually on Zoom

-Offer each attendee 2 to 4 minutes to introduce themselves, talk about their background and expertise, and present their target companies and networking needs
+Offer each attendee 2 to 4 minutes to introduce themselves, talk about their background and expertise, and present their target companies or clients and networking needs

 Job seekers are introduced first, followed by employed members, and self-employed/business owner members